-- If you need a shower, toothbrush, or toiletries: Go to the Day Center, located on our Mezzanine floor.
+- If you need a shower, toothbrush, or toiletries: Go to the Resource Center, located on our Mezzanine floor.

 - If you need to establish a mailing address: Go to the mailroom, on our first floor, and say that you’d like to receive mail here.
 Mail is distributed six days a week.

 - If you need a case manager or mental health counselor: Go to the Resource Center, on our Mezzanine floor, and ask to make an appointment with a member of our Counseling and Mental Health Department.

 - If you’d like to paint, draw, or express yourself through visual art: Go to the Margaret Stewart Lindsay Art Studio on the Mezzanine floor.
 Hours are 9 a.m. to 11:30 a.m.
 Monday through Friday and 1 to 3 p.m.
 Tuesday through Thursday.

 - If you identify as female and seek assistance from our women’s counselor: Go to the Carolyn Connors Women’s Center on our second floor.